 Susan Magnus (b.
-1957, New York, NY) is a multidisciplinary artist who creates photography, sculpture, works on paper, and installations that explore the ephemerality of the animate and the inanimate.
+1957, New York, NY) is a multidisciplinary artist who creates photographs, sculptures, works on paper, and installations that explore themes of ephemerality.

 Her earliest projects found their genesis in memories of visiting ethnographic and natural history museums.
 While a sense of wonder was conjured by the diverse and idiosyncratic exhibitions she experienced, the preservation of things within the context of these institutions also evoked darker thoughts regarding the fragility of life and the futility of the curators’ efforts.
 Moreover, the organizing principles used within the museums often inadvertently revealed presumptions of hierarchy regarding species and culture.
 The dichotomies of reverence and disregard, beauty and decay, found within these institutions continue to inform her work.

-Her most recent projects are inspired by an archive of photographs and artifacts she inherited after the cognitive decline and death of her mother.
-Reflecting on these materials, she found the vulnerability of the pre-digital snapshots to be emblematic of the fleeting nature of memory and the inevitable loss of loved ones we all experience.
-Moreover, she discovered her mother’s collection of heirlooms and objects had become not just a repository of recollection but an insistent reminder of the fugitive nature of all things.
-Exploring this residue from the landscape of her mother’s life began as a way for the artist to process grief and past events but quickly developed into a new and on going body of work in which she reconfigures, manipulates, and transforms appropriated pictures and possessions to create alternative, enigmatic visual narratives.
+Her most recent projects are created in response to film, photographs, and artifacts she inherited after the cognitive decline and death of her mother.
+Reflecting on these bequests, Magnus found the vulnerability and deterioration of the pre-digital snapshots emblematic of the fleeting nature of memory and the inevitability of loss.
+Moreover, her mother’s treasured objects—some pristine, others in disrepair—were not only a source of recollection but insistent reminders of the fugitive nature of all things.
+Initially, exploring this vernacular material allowed the artist to process grief and past events; in time, it inspired an ongoing body of work in which she appropriates and transforms pictures and possessions to create enigmatic, alternative visual experiences.